Indonesia's China-funded rail project on track despite cost overrun

-TEGALLUAR, Indonesia - A high-speed railway project in Indonesia, part of China's Belt and Road Initiative, is on track for a 2023 launch despite ongoing negotiations between the two countries about the project being over-budget, officials said on Thursday.
+TEGALLUAR, Indonesia - A high-speed railway project in Indonesia, part of China's Belt and Road Initiative, is on track for a 2023 launch despite negotiations between the two countries about the project being over budget, officials said.

-The 142km line will connect the capital Jakarta with one of the country's largest cities, Bandung.

-"This will be the first high-speed rail in Asean and we hope this will increase connectivity between countries, whether this (the railway) will be connected further to an airport or other high-speed railways," he said, referring to the Association of South-east Asian Nations.
+"This will be the first high-speed rail in Asean and we hope this will increase connectivity between countries, whether this (the railway) will be connected further to an airport or other high-speed railways," Mr Widodo said, referring to the Association of South-east Asian Nations.

-Jokowi, as the President is popularly known, said the project was 88.8 per cent complete and its commercial launch is expected in June, 2023.
+Mr Jokowi, as the President is popularly known, also said the project is 88.8-per cent complete and its commercial launch is expected in June 2023.

 KCIC has said the project is facing a cost overrun of about US$2 billion (S$2.87 billion), raising the estimated total cost to 113 trillion rupiah (S$10.53 billion).

-China estimates the project is less than US$1 billion over budget, according to Koran Tempo newspaper.
+China estimates the project is less than US$1 billion over budget, according to the Koran Tempo newspaper.

 Indonesian state companies, including Wijaya Karya and PT KAI, control 60 per cent of KCIC, while China Railway Engineering Corporation and other Chinese companies control the rest.